 These are some of the modern artists and bands who use the banjo:

-- Taylor Swift.
-The country/pop star used a banjo to come up with the catchy tune “Jump Then Fall,” which appeared on her re-release of the album “Fearless.”
+Taylor Swift.
+The country/pop star plays the banjo in her Grammy Award Winning song, “Mean”.
+She can be seen playing her Deering Boston 6-string Acoustic/Electric Banjo in the “Mean” music video.
+Since the 6-string banjo is tuned like a guitar it was a likely choice for Swift to achieve the tone and feel that a banjo adds to a song without straying too far from her guitar roots.
+There’s also the catchy tune “Jump Then Fall,” which appeared on her re-release of the album “Fearless.”
 The plucky banjo sound fits well with the song’s upbeat, optimistic lyrics about falling head over heels in love.

 These examples illustrate how musicians can use the banjo in a wide range of genres.
 Once you’ve learned how to play it, you’ll be able to come up with your own take on this instrument, too.

 Not sure where to begin?
 We covered the basics in this short guide to buying your first banjo.
 Still not sure?
 Send us a note or give us a call and we'll help you make the best decision.